skipifzero/SkipIfZero.github.io/_posts/2019-04-29-single-chunk-game-state.md

 As previously mentioned I might make a follow-up post on the implementation specific details.
 There is a lot of interesting `C/C++` that I don't see very often involved.
 If you want to take a look today the code is available in [Phantasy Engine](https://github.com/PetorSFZ/PhantasyEngine), specifically [here (headers)](https://github.com/PetorSFZ/PhantasyEngine/tree/master/engine/include/ph/state) and [here (.cpp files)](https://github.com/PetorSFZ/PhantasyEngine/tree/master/engine/src/ph/state)

 The implementation also turned out to be very standalone.
 Next to no dependencies on stuff other than the (`C`, not `C++` thank god) standard library.
 I am considering factoring it out and creating a stand-alone library out of it.
 If you want this to happen please let me know, there is not much point for me to do so otherwise.

+If you want updates whenever I make new posts, consider following me on [Twitter](https://twitter.com/PetorSFZ).